webiny/commodo/packages/name/README.md

 # @commodo/name

-Use `withName` higher order function to assign a name of the model.
+Use `withName` higher order function to assign a name to objects and `Function` objects.

 ## Example